Carlos Montezuma: Early life

+Education

 A precocious child, he devoted himself entirely to study.
 He graduated with honors from Urbana High School in 1879.
-Following one more year of preparatory work, he enrolled at the University of Illinois in 1880.
-He was only fourteen years old.
+Following one more year of preparatory work, he enrolled at the University of Illinois in 1880 at only fourteen years old.
 At the University of Illinois he studied English, mathematics, German, physiology, microscopy, zoology, mineralogy, physics, physiology, mental science, logic, constitutional history, political economy, and geology, excelling in chemistry, which he took each quarter.
 Montezuma (or Monte as he was referred to by classmates) also began his public activity in support of Native Americans' rights.
-On May 5, 1883, the campus paper, The Illini, records a speech on Indian's Bravery Montezuma delivered the night before in Adelphic Hall in front of a large audience, in which "he likened the Indians to the Spartans at Thermopylae."
+On May 5, 1883, the campus paper, The Illini, records a speech on Indian's Bravery, Montezuma delivered the night before in Adelphic Hall in front of a large audience, in which "he likened the Indians to the Spartans at Thermopylae."

 After graduating from the University of Illinois in 1884, Montezuma returned to Chicago.
-He there received his doctorate of medicine from the Chicago Medical College, a branch of Northwestern University, in 1889 and obtained his license to practice that same year.
+He received his doctorate of medicine from the Chicago Medical College, a branch of Northwestern University, in 1889.
+Montezuma obtained his license to practice that same year.
 Montezuma was not only the first Native American student at both the University of Illinois and Northwestern University, but also the second Native American ever to earn a Medical Degree in an American University after Susan La Flesche Picotte (1889).
 Wassaja was the first Native American man to receive a medical degree.

+Career

 As early as 1887, Carlos Montezuma had been corresponding with Richard Henry Pratt, a staunch assimilationist and founder of the Carlisle Indian School in Pennsylvania.
 In the eyes of Pratt, Montezuma was a living example of what educated Native Americans could accomplish.
 In 1887 Montezuma was invited to address audiences in New York and Philadelphia on this topic.
 Thanks to these connections, immediately after graduation, Jefferson Morgan, Commissioner of Indian Affairs, offered Dr. Montezuma work as a physician with the Bureau of Indian Affairs (BIA).
 In 1889 Montezuma traveled to reservations and provided services to Native Americans at Fort Stevenson in Dakota Territory.
 In 1890 he was transferred to the Western Shoshone Agency in Nevada.
-In January 1893, Montezuma went to Colville Agency in the State of Washington, and finally, in July 1893 to the Carlisle Indian Industrial School in Pennsylvania.
+In January 1893, Montezuma went to Colville Agency in the State of Washington, and finally, in July 1893 he traveled to the Carlisle Indian Industrial School in Pennsylvania.
 Here, Montezuma had the opportunity to work with his mentor Richard Henry Pratt.
 This relationship, along with his negative experiences working on the various reservations, helped form his early ideas of Indian policy.

 On October 27, 1893, Wassaja's adoptive father, Carlo Gentile, died in Chicago.
 Montezuma had last visited Gentile in the summer of 1893 while traveling from the State of Washington to his new job at Carlisle.
 Being now in Pennsylvania, Montezuma was not able to attend the funeral.
 He gave financial aid to Gentile's widow and in an ironic twist of fate, he became for some time the custodian of Gentile's six-year-old son (also named Carlos) until Gentile's widow and the child moved to California by 1896.